-- 1. Consult the manufacturer or distributor for replacement parts and filters.
+- Consult the manufacturer or distributor for replacement parts and filters.
 Manufacturers may assign their filters/cartridges specific end-of-service-life or change schedule. - 2.
 Do not attempt to remove paint, varnish, or lacquer from cartridges or filters.
 When these air purifying elements contain accumulation of paint, enamel, or lacquer, they must be discarded. - 3.
-When air-purifying respirators are used for protection against gases and vapor, cartridges must be changed when the wearer has worn the cartridges for a total of eight (8) hours, when the wearer smells the gas or vapor or when cartridges have reached the manufacturer's end-of-service-life.
+When air-purifying respirators are used for protection against gases and vapor, cartridges must be changed when the wearer has worn the cartridges for a total

+07.07.22 Reviewed January 2021 Page 17 of 19 of eight (8) hours, when the wearer smells the gas or vapor or when cartridges have reached the manufacturer's end-of-service-life.